hsztan/Hello-Rails-React/README.md

 ## Acknowledgments

-- Thanks to all the Micromates and the Ruby on Rails community for their support.
-- Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).
+- Hat tip to FreeCodeCamp for the [React-Rails Tutorial](https://www.freecodecamp.org/news/how-to-create-a-rails-project-with-a-react-and-redux-front-end-8b01e17a1db/)

 ## 📝 License